How to use Custom Compliance Script + Example script

 Json

-The json describes how to deal with the output.
-This is the more complicated thing but lets also check this step by step but if you need more information check this link.
+The JSON describes how to deal with the output.
+This is the more complicated part, but let us check it step by step.
+If you need more information, check this link.

-The json is build out of an array of rules.
-If you have only one rule the array contains only one entry but if you have multiple return values from the script link in our example you can add also multiple rules.
+The JSON is built from an array of rules.
+If you have only one rule the array contains a single entry, but if you have multiple return values from the script (like in our example) you can also add multiple rules.

 Each rule has to contain the following attributes: